AaronMargosis/AppLockerPolicyTool/README.md

 * If different policies are applied through CSP/MDM and through [L]GPO, it appears that execution of a file is allowed only if it is allowed by both CSP/MDM and [L]GPO evaluations.

+* If identical policies are defined through both CSP/MDM and [L]GPO, each event seems to be recorded twice -- once for each interface.

 * It doesn't seem possible in AppLocker/CSP/MDM to set a rule collection to "NotConfigured" and no rules - seems to be the equivalent of "allow nothing."